spikehq/docs.spike.sh/status-pages/embed-status-page-notifications-on-your-website.md

 Our embed feature displays live notifications of status page changes on any of your websites.
 Below is an example of how the notification looks --

 {% hint style="info" %}
 Notifications are currently shown for Planned maintenance only.
-However, we are extending this feature to display ongoing notifications as well.
-You can [track the progress](https://github.com/orgs/spikehq/projects/1) and [discuss it with us](https://github.com/spikehq/community/discussions) in our community.
 {% endhint %}

 ![example notification for upcoming planned maintenance](<../.gitbook/assets/image (144) (1).png>)